tfsojon/richinsql-blog/content/post/2019-03-28-taking-dbatools-further.md

 _In a production environment the -SharedPath will need to be a valid UNC path accessible by both instances._

 _**Note:**_ You can only copy a database from a SQL Server instance which has a version less than or equal to the version of the SQL Server you are restoring to.
-You can&#8217;t copy a database from a SQL Server with a version greater than the version of the SQL Server you are restoring to.
+You can't copy a database from a SQL Server with a version greater than the version of the SQL Server you are restoring to.

 ![](/img/copy-database-no-sorry.png)